Community Consultation - Disposition of Real Property

 435 Arrowstone Drive, Kamloops, BCThe property at 435 Arrowstone Drive, Kamloops BC consists of a 1.29 acre parcel.
 This property is adjacent to Sa-Hali Secondary School and is surrounded by several multi-family units.
 The Board acquired this property in 1991 and is considered too small for a school site and is not required for educational purposes.

 At the Regular Public Board Meeting on November 18, 2024, the Board reviewed the consultation feedback and made motions to proceed with the next stage of government consultation for the Parkcrest and Little Fort parcels of land parcel.
-The next phase of consultation is managed through the Ministry of Education and Child Care Capital Branch.
-We expect that the Ministry consultation will take a minimum of 3-4 months to complete.
-Read the letter sent to parents, caregivers, staff, and community members and partners on November 20, 2024 here

 Contact Us